kubernetes/website/content/en/docs/setup/_index.md

 weight: 30
 content_template: templates/concept
 ---
-{% raw  %}

 {{% capture overview %}}

+Use this page to find the type of solution that best fits your needs.

+Deciding where to run Kubernetes depends on what resources you have available and how much flexibility you need.
 You can run Kubernetes almost anywhere, from your laptop to VMs on a cloud provider to a rack of bare metal servers.
-Deciding where to run Kubernetes depends on what resources you have available and how much flexibility you need.

-Set up a fully-managed cluster by running a single command or craft your own customized cluster on your bare metal servers.
-Use this page to find the type of solution that best fits your needs.
+You can also set up a fully-managed cluster by running a single command or craft your own customized cluster on your bare metal servers.

 {{% /capture %}}